Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 To maintain a healthy heart rate, consider the following tips:

-• Regularly engage in physical activities to strengthen your heart and lower the resting heart rate.
+• Regularly engage in physical activities to strengthen your heart and lower your resting heart rate.

 • Staying hydrated supports cardiovascular health and helps maintain a steady heart rate.

-• Limit caffeine intake and quit smoking and other nicotine products to avoid elevating heart rate.
+• Limit caffeine intake and quit smoking and other nicotine products to avoid elevating the heart rate.

 • Stress and anxiety may contribute to an increased heart rate.
 As such, try deep breathing, meditation, and yoga to manage stress.

-Regular check-ups and monitoring of heart rate can play a vital role in identifying and addressing potential issues before they escalate into abnormal or unhealthy conditions.
+Regular heart health check-ups and monitoring of heart rate can play a vital role in identifying and addressing potential issues before they escalate into abnormal or unhealthy conditions.

 Get in touch with us to book an appointment today to consult with our Cardiology specialists, or find out more about our Cardiology Services at your nearest Gleneagles Hospital.